epics-containers/epics-containers.github.io/docs/tutorials/deploy_example.md

 ec ps
 ```

-You should see some headings and an empty list as you have not yet started an
+You should see no IOCs listed as you have not yet started an IOC Instance.
-IOC Instance.

 The following command will deploy the example IOC instance to your local
 machine (unless you have skipped ahead and set up your Kubernetes config